B1nus/wezy/README.md

 - [ ] Watlings
 - [ ] Webgpu codelab
 - [ ] Figure out how to fix painful parts of working with webgpu
-- [ ] Figure out how to design cb to work well with webassembly
+- [ ] Figure out how to design crust to work well with webassembly
 - [ ] Figure out how to handle `=` in boolean assignments (Remove them?
 KISS?)
 - [x] Figure out how to handle byte literal (Remove them?
 KISS?)
+- [ ] Finalise inferense and coercion rules
 - [ ] Finalise borrow checker rules
 - [ ] Formal grammar specification